-In accordance with the National Planning Policy Framework "planning permission should be refused for development resulting in the loss or deterioration of irreplaceable habitats, including ancient woodland and the loss of aged or veteran trees found outside ancient woodland, unless the need for and benefits of, the development in that location clearly outweigh the loss" (6).
-'Ancient woodland' is an area that has been wooded continuously since at least 1600AD and an 'aged or veteran tree' is a tree which, because of its great size or condition is of exceptional value for wildlife, in the landscape, or culturally (7).
+In accordance with the National Planning Policy Framework "development resulting in loss or deterioration of irreplaceable habitats (such as ancient woodland and ancient or woodland trees) should be refused, unless there are wholly exceptional reasons" (6).
+'Ancient woodland' is an area that has been wooded continuously since at least 1600AD and an 'aged or veteran tree' is a tree which, because of its age, size or condition is of exceptional biodiversity, cultural or hertiage value (7).

 (6) Paragraph 175, National Planning Policy Framework, Department for Digital, Culture, Media & Sport, June 2019

 (7) Annex 2: Glossary, National Planning Policy Framework, Department for Digital, Culture, Media & Sport, June 2019